Lego Batman: Lego DC Comics Super Heroes: Justice League – Attack of the Legion of Doom

-Lego DC Comics Super Heroes: Justice League – Attack of the Legion of Doom is a computer-animated comedy film based on the Lego and DC Comics brands, which was released on August 25, 2015, on Blu-ray, DVD and Digital HD.
+Lego DC Comics Super Heroes: Justice League – Attack of the Legion of Doom is an animated comedy film based on the Lego and DC Comics brands, which was released on August 25, 2015, on Blu-ray, DVD and Digital HD.
 This is the fourth Lego DC Comics film following Lego Batman: The Movie – DC Super Heroes Unite, Lego DC Comics: Batman Be-Leaguered and Lego DC Comics Super Heroes: Justice League vs. Bizarro League.

 Actors from various (also copyrighted) DC properties reprise their respective roles, including Mark Hamill as The Trickster, Nolan North as Superman, Khary Payton as Cyborg, John DiMaggio as The Joker, Josh Keaton as Green Lantern, Kevin Michael Richardson as Black Manta, Grey Griffin as Lois Lane and Tom Kenny as The Penguin.
 The film received generally positive reviews, with praise for the animation, action, and humor, although some criticized the consumerism in the film.

 Lego DC Comics Super Heroes: Justice League – Cosmic Clash

-Lego DC Comics Super Heroes: Justice League – Cosmic Clash is an computer-animated action comedy film based on the Lego and DC Comics brands, which was released on February 9, 2016, on Digital HD and March 1 on Blu-ray and DVD.
+Lego DC Comics Super Heroes: Justice League – Cosmic Clash is an animated action comedy film based on the Lego and DC Comics brands, which was released on February 9, 2016, on Digital HD and March 1 on Blu-ray and DVD.
 It is the fifth Lego DC Comics film following Lego Batman: The Movie – DC Super Heroes Unite, Lego DC Comics: Batman Be-Leaguered, Lego DC Comics Super Heroes: Justice League vs. Bizarro League and Lego DC Comics Super Heroes: Justice League – Attack of the Legion of Doom.
 Some actors from various DC properties reprised their respective roles, including Nolan North as Superman and Khary Payton as Cyborg.
 The film received positive reviews, with critics deeming it superior to past films in the Lego DC Comics film series.

 Lego DC Comics Super Heroes: Justice League – Gotham City Breakout

-Lego DC Comics Super Heroes: Justice League – Gotham City Breakout is a direct-to-video computer-animated superhero action comedy film based on the Lego and DC Comics brands, which was released on June 21, 2016, in Digital HD and on July 12 on Blu-ray and DVD.
+Lego DC Comics Super Heroes: Justice League – Gotham City Breakout is an animated superhero action comedy film based on the Lego and DC Comics brands, which was released on June 21, 2016, in Digital HD and on July 12 on Blu-ray and DVD.
 It is the sixth Lego DC Comics film following Lego Batman: The Movie – DC Super Heroes Unite, Lego DC Comics: Batman Be-Leaguered, Lego DC Comics Super Heroes: Justice League vs. Bizarro League, Lego DC Comics Super Heroes: Justice League – Attack of the Legion of Doom and Lego DC Comics Super Heroes: Justice League – Cosmic Clash.
 Some actors from various DC properties reprise their respective roles, including Nolan North as Superman and Troy Baker as Batman.
 The film received positive reviews, with praise for the action, although the consumerism was criticized.

 The Lego Batman Movie

 The Batman from The Lego Movie received his own spin-off film.
 Arnett reprised his role of Batman, while Chris McKay, who was earlier attached to the sequel, directed the film.
-It was released on 10 February 2017.
+It was released on February 10, 2017.